 It’s a verb that I’m looking for, an action word.
 I’ll give you some words that aren’t quite right: learn about, understand, land, become familiar with, know, comprehend, take in.
-Internalize comes the closest.
+The word Internalize comes the closest.

 The place I’m talking about is a place where I don’t know the names of the trees, and the rhythms and modulations of the language sound like a song I have never sung.
 Where I can’t pronounce the words on the street signs or on the front of the busses, and the foods have names so unfamiliar, I can’t order a meal from a vendor on the street where people gather to eat.
 Where I don’t know the value of the coins and paper money I spend.
 Where the kindness and availability of strangers disarm me.
 Where my ability to communicate is so limited that when I ask for a black tea I am given a plastic fork.
 “Té negro” in my mouth sounds like “tenedor”.

 I walk all the time, revisiting the same places, trying to connect.
 Trying to…but what is the word?
 If I can just make a small corner of this beast of a city into something familiar, something my own, maybe I can start thinking and feeling again.
 Maybe the loneliness, the alienation so powerful I can’t even find my Self, will loosen its hold.

 This isn’t the first time I have had this struggle.
 In fact I have it wherever I am, except when I am where I was born and raised.
 When I was s a child I owned the streets of my neighborhood.
 Does it make sense to leave the place you were born to go somewhere else to live?

 The history of this continent seems to say no. The folks who left Europe in the fifteenth and sixteenth centuries, in their profound alienation, created some big problems here.